-To register online at www.walkkansasonline.org:
+To register online at www.walkkansasonline.org

 If you have a team, wait for your captain to register the team online.
 You will receive a message by email asking you to complete registration and give your consent to participate.
-Your captain will be responsible for paying fees for the entire team, so make sure you reimburse your captain for your registration fee (\$10) and t-shirt, which is optional (additional \$10.21, includes tax).
+(Team members can live anywhere but should register in ONE KANSAS COUNTY ONLY.)

 If you don't have a team, and would like to join one, go online and register as an individual.
-The Extension office will connect you with a team that has similar goals.
+You can do the Purple Power Solo Trail on your own.
+OR Extension office will connect you with a team with similar goals.
+If you have any state of Kansas employees on your team, who are working to earn Health Quest credit, the participation fee is waived.
+These employees can earn 4 HQ credits and you will need to request a discount code from your local office, or sharolyn@ksu.edu, to apply at checkout.
 Register with paper forms:

 Complete the registration form provided by your captain.
-Return it, along with payment for the program fee (\$10) and t-shirt (optional) to your captain.
-You can log online at walkkansasonline.org or use a paper log.
+Return it, along with payment for the program fee (\$10).
+Use a paper log OR Set up your own account, so you can log online at walkkansasonline.org